Vera C. Rubin Observatory, as a Federal Government funded project, is operating in compliance with the

-Rubin Observatory will deliver calibrated images and data products on a daily and annual basis.
-The project will also host some related data products generated by the community.
+Rubin Observatory will deliver calibrated images and data products on a daily and annual basis, and will provide the science community with the Rubin Science Platform to enable data access and analysis.

 Highly sophisticated and open-source tools exist for you to simulate everything from how Rubin Observatory could make its observations over time, how light passes through the telescope system and spreads out on the detector, and what alerts and catalogues of astronomical sources will be created.